-Under California Public Utilities Code Section 765.5, the California Public Utilities Commission is required to establish minimum inspection standards, to ensure that railroad locomotives, equipment, and facilities location in Class 1 railroad yards in California will be inspected not less frequently than every 120 days, and inspection of all branch and main line track not less frequently than every 12 months.
-The California Public Utilities Commission is required to conduct focused inspections of railroad yards and track, either in coordination with the FRA or as the California Public Utilities Commission determines to be necessary.
+Under California Public Utilities Code Section 765.5, the California Public Utilities Commission (CPUC) is required to establish minimum inspection standards, to ensure that railroad locomotives, equipment, and facilities location in Class 1 railroad yards in California will be inspected not less frequently than every 120 days, and inspection of all branch and main line track not less frequently than every 12 months.
+The CPUC is required to conduct focused inspections of railroad yards and track as determined to be necessary.
 The focused inspection program will target railroad yards and track that pose the greatest safety risk, based on inspection data, accident history, and rail traffic density.